Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 You find that the tree sits in the water longer than it should, putting it at risk of root rot.

 These problems are more likely to arise in the cooler regions where the light intensity is low.
 As such, shading the plants robs them of the chance to photosynthesize enough to support healthy growth and blooming.

 What Happens If Your Japanese Maple Gets Too Much Light?

 Placing your Japanese maple in the full sun, especially in hot climates, can result in the following issues:

 Brown Spots on the Leaves

 In higher USDA zones, the sun’s intensity may be too much for the tree to handle.
 And the rays can damage the leaves, burning them and stopping photosynthesis in its tracks.

 Such damage is irreversible and puts the plant at risk of pest infestations.
 You should note that brown spots on the leaves can sometimes result from other issues.

 Thus, it is best to rule out these other possibilities before relocating your plant if the damage is severe.

-You may also like: Why is my Japanese maple turning brown & how to fix it
+You may also like: Why is your Japanese Maple Turning Green

 If the plant appears droopy, this implies that the absorption rates are lower than the transpiration and evaporation rates.
 Over time, this can stress the plant and hamper its growth.